apepers/SweeterKindOfFire/README.md

 To install it and automatically add it to your path, following the installation instructions here: https://github.com/ChapelR/tweego-installer

+# Quick local previewing
+If you want to preview the game locally without having to push, you can do that quickly as long as you've installed Tweego as above.
+Open a command line terminal inside of the repo folder (for example, `C:\Users\Alexei\Documents\Github\SweeterKindOfFire`) and run the following command:
+`tweego SweeterKindOfFire.twee -o SweeterKindOfFire.html`

+You can then navigate to the repo folder and double click `SweeterKindOfFire.html` to open it in your web browser and play your modified version to test.

+You also have access to some extra functionality when testing this way.
+## To preview your changes with testing enabled (aka same as Test in the Twine editor)
+`tweego SweeterKindOfFire.twee -o SweeterKindOfFire.html -t`

+## To start at a different passage than the normal start
+As an example, to start as the passage named 'PickDrink' `tweego SweeterKindOfFire.twee -o SweeterKindOfFire.html --start=PickDrink` Note that if the passage name has spaces you will need quotes `tweego SweeterKindOfFire.twee -o SweeterKindOfFire.html --start="Cheap wine"`

+## To detect new changes without needing to rebuild
+You can put Tweego in a 'watch' mode which will cause it to rebuild every time you save the twee file, updating the html file.
+This lets you simply make a change, save it, and refresh your local version of the game to see it in action.

+Note that when you refresh it does remember what passage you were on, so this can be really handy to fix typos as you see them.

+To run in watch mode, use
+`tweego SweeterKindOfFire.twee -o SweeterKindOfFire.html -w`

 # How to edit in the Twine editor
 If you want to switch to working in Twine so you can visualize your work, you can use the SweeterKindOfFire.html file automatically generated in the repo.
 Simply import that file into Twine or copy-paste it into your Twine story folder, and start editing.